SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Go

+- [glycerine/zygomys](https://github.com/glycerine/zygomys) - Zygo is a Lisp interpreter written in 100% Go.
+Central use case: dynamically compose Go struct trees in a zygo script, then invoke compiled Go functions on those trees.
+Makes Go reflection easy.
 - [direnv/direnv](https://github.com/direnv/direnv) - unclutter your .profile
 - [github/hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.
 - [yjjnls/awesome-blockchain](https://github.com/yjjnls/awesome-blockchain) - ⚡️Curated list of resources for the development and applications of blockchain.